2021 Iranian presidential election: Results

-Because whether an adult has participated in the previous elections or not is recorded in his/her identity card and subsequently considered in job interviews and some other situations, a large number of people have historically chosen to boycott the election and get a stamp in the ID at the same time, by voting a protest vote (voting blank or jokingly voting for non-existent/comical characters or even carrying the ballot with them out of the polling station), contributing to a very large share of votes being invalid/non-received, a phenomenon that is much more pronounced in this election (around thirteen percent of the votes being invalid).
+Due to an individual's participation or not in elections being recorded in identity cards, which is then considered in job interviews, many have historically chosen to boycott the election while getting a card stamp at the same time by voting a protest vote (voting blank, voting for non-existent/comical characters or even carrying the ballot with them out of the polling station), contributing to a very large share of votes being invalid/non-received, a phenomenon that is much more pronounced in this election with around thirteen percent of the votes being invalid.

 For this reason, the ratio of received valid votes to all issued ballots is occasionally calculated by some sources and compared together and/or to that of the previous elections.
-For example, Alborz province, which had a turnout figure close to 80% in the 2017 Iranian presidential election but fell to 41% in 2021, had only 48.79% of its votes being valid, which could mean that only around 20% of the eligible population of the province have voted, of which only a minority have voted for Raisi.
+For example, Alborz province, which had a turnout figure close to 80% in the 2017 Iranian presidential election but fell to 41% in 2021, had only 48.79% of its votes being valid, meaning that potentially only around 20% of the eligible population of the province have voted, of which only a minority have voted for Raisi.

 Upon being declared the winner, Raisi was congratulated by three of his four competitors on 19 June, and president Rouhani paid a congratulatory visit to him that evening.

 Jamal Arf, the head of the Election Office, announced updated details of the results after gathering details of votes from 91 ballot boxes and departments monitoring the elections across the country.
 Per the updated results, Raisi received more than 18 million votes.
 Meanwhile, 100,231 invalid votes that were cast were not collected and thus kept out of the count.
 While 28,989,529 turned up for the election, only 28,750,736 cast their vote.